 Schema will not appear on the page your visitors see, as it lives in the code.
 You can add schema to markup a variety of content you might have on your web page, such as ratings and reviews, recipes, job postings, and more.

 Schema provides more information to search engines.
 That alone makes it useful for SEO, as the better a search engine understands your web page, the better job it can do at ranking you for the appropriate keywords.

 More importantly, however, certain schema actually expands the size of your search result in Google—displaying your traditional blue link result with star ratings, pricing information and availability, recipe steps, and photos.

 Including schema can also display your site in special search results that appear at the top of Google, such as the jobs carousel, events listings, and Knowledge Graph.
 With more visibility, you may enjoy higher click-through rates.
 According to one study, adding schema increased a website’s click-through rate by 30%!

-When you add schema in Sitecore, follow these best practices:
+When you add schema to your website, follow these best practices:

 Bonus Tip: Make sure your site loads fast.

 Site speed and optimization is a critical part of SEO.
 However, it’s such a can of worms, that we felt this topic deserved its own dedicated article.